Pop-korn/ONNX2TFLite/README.md

 ## **Work In Progress**
 Open project to convert models from the *.onnx* to *.tflite* format.

-Currently *.tflite* model generation from code and *.onnx* model loading is supported.
-Conversion between them is in very early stages.
+Currently *.tflite* model generation from code, *.onnx* model loading and conversion of tensors are supported.
+Working on converting operators.

 Project should be in a usable state by June 2023.